 Discuss the character of Gil Bauton.
 Discuss the symbolism of his role in the "Salt and Pepper" duo on the Louisiana State Football Team.

 Gil Bauton is a white Louisianan who represents the new South.
-As a football halfback, his offensive moves depend upon the work of Cal Harrison, a black running back.
-Because of their white and black combination, the press has labeled them "Salt and Pepper."
+As a football halfback, his offensive moves depend upon the work of Cal Harrison, a Black running back.
+Because of their white and Black combination, the press has labeled them "Salt and Pepper."
 Gil and Cal together have made the Louisiana State Team a success.
 Gaines compares the dependency of these two players to the dependency of two hands on a baseball bat: without one another neither would succeed.
 The success of their combination has made the issue of their races unimportant.
-The racial unity that they symbolize has caught the attention of the black and white communities of local Baton Rouge, as well as the rest of the country.
+The racial unity that they symbolize has caught the attention of the Black and white communities of local Baton Rouge, as well as the rest of the country.
 Gil Bauton's desire to become an "All-American" player also depends upon his work with Cal.
 It is only by working together that the two men can become All-American.
 Effectively, Gaines suggests with this symbolism that true Americanism can only be found with racial unity and cooperation, not division.
-Just as Cal and Gil work together on the football field, so too must whites and blacks work together in the South and in the entire country.
+Just as Cal and Gil work together on the football field, so too must whites and Black people work together in the South and in the entire country.
 It is only through such joint cooperation that all Americans can become all-American.
-Gil and Cal's football duo represents the possibility of future of racial harmony in the United States.
+Gil and Cal's football duo represents the possibility of a racially harmonious future in the United States.